xPapiroskax/xPapiroskax/README.md

 ### Hi there 👋

+- I’m @papiroska or Akhmerov Rinat
+- I continue to study DevOps

 <!--
 **xPapiroskax/xPapiroskax** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.